mirobergam/Election-Analytics/posts/blogfinal.md

 ![](../figures/finalelectoral.jpg)

+Although these swing states may go in either direction, I predict, based on my model, that Biden will win Florida, Pennsylvania, Nevada, and Arizona, and Trump will win Georgia and North Carolina.
+This would ultimately result in Biden winning the election, with 324 electoral votes to Trump's 236.

 ### Uncertainty

 I generated confidence intervals along with my point-estimate predictions on the voteshare for each state in the coming election.
 You can explore the table below to see the uncertainty surrounding Trump's win and loss margins by state.